johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-types-as-comments-strong-types-weakly-held/index.md

 What I wanted, way back before TypeScript existed, was JavaScript with static typing.
 TypeScript _mostly_ is that.
 At least in the way I choose to use it.

+I don't use enums, namespaces, decorators etc. This is significant as each of those features steps has an emit aspect; using one of these will create special JavaScript to represent a custom TypeScript implemented feature.

+So by subsetting the features of TypeScript, I'm using only those features that do not have an emit aspect.
+I'm using "pure" JavaScript.
+As a consequence, it's possible to use just JavaScript, if I'm willing to commit to using JSDoc syntax in favour of TypeScript.
+Often I am.
+More than that, there's other people out there who are doing this on sizeable projects like [webpack](https://github.com/webpack/webpack).

+JSDoc is great, but it's undeniably more verbose than writing TypeScript.
+If types as comments was to be adopted, we'd able to write TypeScript in our JavaScript files.
+We'd be able to use TypeScript to type check that.
+But we wouldn't need to transpile our code prior to running.
+Brilliant!

+## Generic invocations - who moved the cheese?

-I don't use enums, namespaces, generators etc. Generally this means I'm writing TypeScript, or quite possibly TSX if I'm working with React (more on this later)
+Generally this means I'm writing TypeScript, or quite possibly TSX if I'm working with React (more on this later).
+My desire

 Just write JS